thefrontside/microstates/README.md

 From its conception, Microstates was created to be the most convinient way to express state machines.
 The goal was to design an API that would eliminate the barrier of using state machines and allow for them to be composable.
 The result of 2 years of work is an API that does not look like a traditional state machine.

+We will use xstate as an example of a good implementation of a state machine.
+It's a great library and it addresses real need for state machines and statecharts.
+We'll use it to illustrate API choices that we made for Microstates.

 ## Explicit Transitions vs Transition Matching

 Most state machine libraries focus on finding the next state given configuration.
 For example, [xstate](https://github.com/davidkpiano/xstate#finite-state-machines) declaration describes what state id to match when in a specific state.